alexis-anzaldo/alexis-anzaldo/README.md

 ### Hi there! 👋

-I'm Alexis Anzaldo, a Ph.D. researcher passionate about exploring the world of data science.
-I specialize in radio resource management and reinforcement learning.
+I'm Alexis Anzaldo, a Data Scientist with expertise in radio resource management and reinforcement learning.
+Currently working on deep learning and computer vision.
 I'm always open to connecting with like-minded professionals in the industry.

 Feel free to reach out if you'd like to discuss data science, machine learning, or any other related topics.